SE::AOL::Suggest - AOL Search Suggestion Scraper

 Similar to SE::Google::Suggest.

-A-Parser allows you to process results directly during parsing, in this section we have provided the most popular cases for the SE::AOL::Suggest parser.
+A-Parser allows you to process results directly during scraping; in this section, we have provided the most popular use cases for the SE::AOL::Suggest scraper

 Similar to SE::Google::Suggest.